 Be sure to check our “Specials” page (click the flashing red button to the left) for information on Cancellations and Discounted hunts!

 I went on my first solo Dall Sheep hunt in 1978.
 Despite foul weather, getting blown off the mountain in the dark, getting sick, falling in a glacier, catching a spent bullet with my left eyebrow, and numerous other adventures – I survived!
 I also returned home a lot wiser and smarter, completely addicted to sheep hunting – and with a nice ram!!
-I’ve been on numerous sheep hunts since then and still look forward to each season with anticipation.
 I have a tremendous spot to take 4 to 6 good rams per year, and can also offer add-on or combination hunts for brown or grizzly bears and moose.”

 We hunt in our “Sole Use” guide concession in Denali Preserve, near Mt.
 Denali.
-My concession just renewed through 2017, and was expanded to 600 plus square miles, and to include prime sheep areas that have been off limits to guided non resident Sheep hunters since 1988!!!
+My concession area is about 600 plus square miles and includes prime sheep areas that were off limits to guided non resident Sheep hunters for 20 years!!!

 Prices and Specifics

 Dall Sheep season runs from August 10th to September 20th.
 In most of my concession, moose season runs from August 20th – Sept.
 25th, and there is no closed season for brown bear.
 August and early September dates are recommended for dall sheep hunts, as cold temperatures and snow often arrives early at higher elevations.
 Brown/grizzly hides are usually best after September 1st.
 A legal Dall Sheep ram has to be full curl on at least one side, broken on both sides, or at least 8 years old.

 11 Day, 1 X 1 Guided Dall Sheep Hunt = $20,000.00